 5th Grade Reading

-In order to build reading skills, your 5th grader:
+To build reading skills, your fifth grader:

 - Interprets and understands metaphors and comparisons made in a text.